oldnomad/picosocks5/README.md

   - Format specifier `"%m"` in `printf(3)` family.
   - Optionally, `getifaddrs(3)`.
 The program will compile without it, but when it's available, additional functionality is enabled.
+  - If the program is compiled without external crypto libraries, it will use home-grown cypto implementation, which uses following
+    extensions:
-  - Optionally, header `<endian.h>` and macros `htole32(x)` and
+    - Header `<endian.h>` (if available) and macros `htole32(x)` and
       `le32toh(x)` defined in it.
-These macros are only needed by the home-grown crypto implemenation when compiled without external crypto libraries.
-If there is no `<endian.h>` for your platform, or if it doesn't defined these macros, and you want to avoid using external crypto, you'll have to define these macros yourself and pass them in `CFLAGS`.
+If there is no `<endian.h>` for your platform, or if it doesn't define these macros, and you want to avoid using external crypto, you'll have to define these macros yourself and pass them in `CFLAGS`.
     - Optionally, `getentropy(3)`.
-This function is only useful for the home-grown crypto implemenation when compiled without external crypto libraries.
-If this functions is not found (or if it fails at runtime), low-quality `rand(3)` will be used instead.
+If this function is not available, the program will use direct reading from `/dev/urandom`.
+If either method fails at runtime, low-quality standard `rand(3)` will be used instead.

   So if you have another POSIX-compliant C runtime library that includes these features, PicoSOCKS5 can be ported to it.